RCharlesAbraham/StandaloneCertificateGenerator/readme/SYSTEM_READY.md

 - Redirects to index.php on success

 ### `public/register.php`
-- Student or Staff registration
+- Student registration only (public)
-- College selection (MCC or Other)
+> College selection has been removed from the public registration flow.
+All public accounts are assumed to be from Madras Christian College (MCC).
 - Password confirmation
 - Email uniqueness validation
 - Auto-login after registration